-AI agents can do a lot on their own, but they need support to tackle more complex problems.
-When they're organized into systems, they can specialize, share information, and delegate.
+AI agents can do a lot on their own, but organized into a multi-agent system, they can specialize, share information, and delegate.
 Like Dustin and Steve, they're better together.

 In this guide, I'll break down what a multi-agent system is, how it works, where it helps (and where it creates new problems), and a few practical ways teams are using multi-agent setups at work.